-In order to increase the chances of successfully overcoming addiction and regaining a functioning life, it is necessary to get to the bottom of one’s addiction.
-If the underlying causes are not identified, the individual may become stagnant or bored and face a greater chance of relapse.
+To increase the chances of successfully overcoming addiction and regaining a functioning life, getting to the bottom of one’s addiction is necessary.
+If the underlying causes are not identified, you may become stagnant or bored and face a greater chance of relapse.

-There is always a mixture of variables that create the addict.
+There is often a mixture of variables that contribute to addiction.
 Below are the more common causes linked to addictive behavior.

-- A co-existing mental health condition: Individuals with an undiagnosed mental health condition may self-medicate in order to reduce their symptoms of depression, anxiety or hyperactivity.
+- A co-existing mental health condition: Individuals with an undiagnosed mental health condition may self-medicate to reduce their depression, anxiety, or hyperactivity symptoms.
 This, over time, can cause a destructive habit to form—sometimes completely unintentionally.
-The dependency on a substance can then become psychological and/or physical, leading the user to suffer withdrawals when he or she misses the usual substance dose.
+The dependency on a substance can then become psychological and/or physical, leading the user to suffer withdrawals when they miss the usual substance dose.

-- Low self-esteem: Low self-esteem can sometimes be blamed for the beginnings of addiction, helping the addict with social situations and self-doubt due to the numbing of over active or negative thought processes when intoxicated.
+- Low self-esteem: Low self-esteem can sometimes be blamed for the beginnings of addiction, helping people with social situations and self-doubt due to the numbing of overactive or negative thought processes when intoxicated.

-- Environment: Those who are around others who abuse substances may believe dependency or self-medication to be a normal behavior.
+- Environment: People who spend time around others who use substances may believe dependency or self-medication to be normal behavior.

-- Genetics: Genetics are most definitely a factor to addiction predisposition, however almost never the sole reason.
-This is discussed in far more detail further in the “Addictive Personalities” article while mentioned in the section below.
+- Genetics: Genetics is most definitely a factor in addiction predisposition, however rarely the sole reason.

 Society’s Part in the Crime

 Bruce Alexander, a 1970s addiction theorist famous for pioneering his findings in morphine and cocaine-addicted rats, presented a more progressive theory that addiction is mostly based on our immediate surroundings and environment.
-The theory is properly named Dislocation Theory and proposes that society is ultimately responsible for the addict.
-More explicitly, it is society that creates divides in wealth and opportunity, shuns those who are not functioning at the desired level, allows the taboo of addiction and continues to criminalize drug addicts.
+The theory is properly named Dislocation Theory and proposes that society is ultimately responsible for addiction.
+More explicitly, it is a society that creates divides in wealth and opportunity, shuns those who are not functioning at the desired level, allows the taboo of addiction, and continues to criminalize drug addicts.

-Alexander argues the politics and laws of an individual country is in fact part or solely responsible for causing and maintaining sources of addiction and its rate of decline.
-Poverty, social demographic and the criminality of many substances involved in addiction, he argues, mean that the roots will never be dealt with for the majority of potential addicts until the right decisions are made in drug laws.
-He believes the decriminalization of addicts themselves, the lack of free support services, and essentially the broad legislation of substances, wherever piloted, actually prevents the phenomenon of addiction entirely.
-The current treatment of addiction can risk that many will fall through the gaps, making it harder to recover—a domino effect of loss that is perpetual when the addict is already failing to function as a full member of society.
+Alexander argues the politics and laws of an individual country are partly responsible for causing and maintaining sources of addiction and its rate of decline.
+Poverty, social demographic, and the criminality of many substances involved in addiction, he argues, mean that the roots will never be dealt with for most people until the right decisions are made in drug laws.

 Addiction Treatment and Hope – New Roots, New Shoots